 Is it still valid?

-The FTD is valid until the index undercuts its prior lows of the latest rally attempt – not when it undercuts the low of the FTD itself.
+The FTD is valid until the index undercuts the prior lows of its latest rally attempt – not when it undercuts the low of the FTD itself.